adaltas/node-csv/README.md

 ## Synchronous versus asynchronous execution

 The mode is defined by the signature of transformation function.
-It is expected to run synchronously when it expects only one argument, the data to transform.
-It is expected to run asynchronously when it expects two arguments, the data to transform and the callback to be called once the transformed data is ready.
+It is expected to run synchronously when it declares only one argument, the data to transform.
+It is expected to run asynchronously when it declares two arguments, the data to transform and the callback to be called once the transformed data is ready.